 These are the terms and conditions upon which we provide our services.
-By doing one or more of the following (i) signing the Order Form or (ii) making payment for or (iii) using our services, you agree to and accept that these terms and any order made by you, which together will form the agreement between us, are incorporated into and form part of our agreement with you and the earliest date that you do this will be the Effective Date of this agreement.
+By doing one or more of the following (i) accepting this agreement by clicking “Subscribe” on the “Payment details” screen of our website or (ii) making payment for or (iii) using our services, you agree to and accept that these terms and any order made by you will form the agreement between us, are incorporated into and form part of our agreement with you and the earliest date that you do this will be the Effective Date of this agreement.

 Our services are provided subject to these terms and conditions.
 YOUR ATTENTION IS DRAWN TO THE LIMITATION OF LIABILITY AT CLAUSE 12 BELOW.
 A printed version of the agreement, and of any notice given in electronic form, will be admissible in any judicial or administrative proceedings based upon or relating to this agreement to the same extent and subject to the same conditions as other business documents and records originally generated and maintained in printed form.